-Heidi Weinberg is a part-time Personal Trainer at the Ridgedale YMCA, specializing in active older adult fitness, Kettlebell/TRX Fusion, Pilates Reformer and strength training.
+Heidi Weinberg is a part-time Personal Trainer at the Ridgedale YMCA, specializing in ForeverWell fitness, Kettlebell/TRX Fusion, Pilates Reformer and strength training.
 Heidi is certified as a Personal Trainer and Health Coach by the American Council on Exercise.
 To help get yourself to the gym, she suggests:

 - Blocking time on your calendar for exercise—just like you would for a meeting or doctor appointment.

 - Working with others to keep you accountable—make plans to meet a friend at the gym, buy sessions with a personal trainer, or join a class.

 - Making it easier to get to the gym by planning ahead—set out workout clothes the night before, stash your gym bag in the car, and keep healthy fuel (think protein bars, almonds, apples) handy for pre- and post-workout.